praekelt/feersum-nlu-api-wrappers/python_wrapper/docs/Lr4LanguageRecognisersApi.md

 Create a LR4 text language detector.

 Create a new LR4 language detector from the pre-trained model name provided. 'lid_za' is currently the only pre-trained model that is available, but it was trained on all 11 languages and is pretty accurate.
+Returns the detail of the new instance.

 ### Example
 ```python